-In Session: How to make to most of your psychologist sessions
+In Session: How to make the most of your psychologist sessions

 If you are thinking about seeing a therapist or have been seeing a therapist regularly, there are a few guidelines to make sure that you are getting the most of your sessions.
 These guidelines will ensure that you will be constantly stepping closer to achieving your goals.

 Just like at a doctor’s office, it is hard for a psychologist to determine an effective course of action if they are unsure of the symptoms.
-It is natural as human beings to minimize your struggles or hardships, but this will prevent your psychologist from being able to truly help!
+It is natural as human beings to minimise your struggles or hardships, but this will prevent your psychologist from being able to truly help!
 Be completely open and honest about your problems.
-Psychologists have a special therapeutic relationship that will protect your confidentiality in most cases.
+Psychologists have a special therapeutic relationship that will protect your confidentiality.
 This should allow you to feel protected and safe to share your vulnerabilities with your psychologist.

-Ok, so maybe not everyone will cry in their psychologist session, but confronting uncomfortable feelings is a huge part of therapy.
-Don’t worry about “keeping it together” or walk in with restrictions on what you will and will not discuss.
+Ok, so maybe not everyone will cry in their psychology session, but confronting uncomfortable feelings is a huge part of therapy.
+Don’t worry about ‘keeping it together’ or walking in with restrictions on what you will and will not discuss.
 These topics that make you uncomfortable, sad, angry, or resentful are usually the root of a problem.
 If you are not yet comfortable sharing, it is okay.
 Let your therapist know your hesitation, but make it a personal goal to be able to eventually share.
-Sometimes the simple act of talking about issues, can immensely change its impact on someone’s life.
+Sometimes the simple act of talking about issues can immensely make an impact on someone’s life.

-If you are thinking about talking with a psychologist or would like to give therapy another chance, book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online.
+If you are thinking about talking with a psychologist contact us on (02) 6262 6157 or book an appointment online.

 Related reading: